-A Trust must register with SARS for the taxes that it may be liable for.
+A Trust must register with SARS for the taxes that it may be liable for, regardless of whether the Trust has any transactions (activity).

 How to register for the following taxes